josephmangara/phase-1-final-project/README.md

 Adding Comments:
 Users can leave comments in the comment section.

+Deleting Comments:
+users can delete their comment using the delete button.

 Local Storage for Comments:
 User comments are stored in the browser's local storage to persist across page loads.
 I use an event listener that ensures that when the page loads, previous comments appear.